ionify/ionify/README.md

 ~
 { on:'my.ion@doma.in'
 , do (ion)
-    { / This method is called for each ion with   /
+    { / This method is called for each ion with //
-    * / an id matching "my.ion@doma.in".
-It       /
+      / an id matching "my.ion@doma.in".
+It     //
-    * / confirms the ion developer before         /
+      / confirms the ion developer before       //
-    * / describing what the ion does.             /
+      / describing what the ion does.            /

       if (ion.re.by == "a.🇬🇾.developer")
-        ~ /log "identifies the intended module"/
+         /log "identifies the intended module"  //
-        * {log: ion.re.it}
+         {log: ion.re.it}
     }
 }

-~ / Each of these ions can be in a separate file /
+~ /Each of these ions can be in a separate file/

 ~
 { re:
     { id: 'my.ion@doma.in'
     , by: 'a.🇬🇾+🇯🇵+🇺🇸.developer'
-    , on: '2009.12-08'
+    , on: -8.200912
-    , to: '2019.04.21-07'
+    , to: -7.20190421
     , in: 'san-jose.california.usa.earth'
     , it: "duplicates the intended module's id"
     }